gemc/home/_examples/basic/simple_flux.md

     filename: simple_flux
 ```

-Because `flux` is a per-event digitization, GEMC will produce one output file per thread.
+Because %%flux%% is a per-event digitization, GEMC will produce one output file per thread.
-For `ROOT` files, you can use `hadd` to merge the files.
+For ROOT files, you can use `hadd` to merge the files.

 {% include notes/output-note.md %}